The Fast and the Furious: Tokyo Drift: Development

 It was impossible to get the necessary filming permits in Tokyo, so they went ahead without permission.
-"I wanted to shoot in Shibuya, which is the most crowded place in Tokyo.
+According to Lin, "I wanted to shoot in Shibuya, which is the most crowded place in Tokyo.
 The cops, they're all so polite, so it takes ten minutes for them to come over and kick you out."
-Unknown to Lin the studio had hired a fall guy, who stepped in when the police came to arrest him, and said he was the director and spent the night in jail instead.
+Unknown to Lin, the studio had hired a fall guy, who stepped in when the police came to arrest him, and said he was the director and spent the night in jail instead.

-Following respectable test screenings of The Fast and the Furious: Tokyo Drift, Universal still felt it needed a star cameo; Vin Diesel agreed to reprise his role as Dominic Toretto for a brief cameo, in exchange for Universal's ownership to rights of the Riddick series and character, in lieu of financial payment.
+Following respectable test screenings of The Fast and the Furious: Tokyo Drift, Universal still felt it needed a star cameo appearance; Vin Diesel agreed to reprise his role as Dominic Toretto for a brief cameo, in exchange for Universal's ownership to rights of the Riddick character, in lieu of financial payment.

+The series itself, being in a stage where most of the main cast were not involved, was in a precarious state where the movie may have actually been released straight to video, however it was in the end decided to release it to cinemas.